blkwhte/clever-vali/README.md

 - **Active status:** Confirm the missing users are marked active in your system.
 - **Token scope:** Ensure your Clever API token has permission to read `sis_id` for all user types.

-You can read more about what edge cases are tested on this page of the (Clever Dev Docs)[https://dev.clever.com/docs/sync-testing#testing-with-certification-isd].
+You can read more about what edge cases are tested on this page of the Clever Dev Docs: https://dev.clever.com/docs/sync-testing#testing-with-certification-isd

 ---